lvndry/react-chatbot/README.md

 # TODO

-- replace setTimeout by async call
+- use context to set current user
 - Improve design